Phylliida/WasmNotes/File System.md

 Obviously we do not want to let users write to arbitrary files, or make arbitrary network connections.

-WASI shares these goals, and access to any file needs to be manually enabled before WASI can access it.
+WASI shares these goals, and access to any of it's functionalities need to be enabled manually.

 So the simplest thing to do is a pop-up (like with networking) where WASI requests to access files before accessing them.

-But I think there's a better solution.
+I think there's a better solution, but first:

 # stdin/stdout/stderr